MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 1. Select **Docker Desktop for Windows** and wait for the installer file to download.

-1. Open the installer file, and then follow the online instructions to install Docker Desktop.
+1. Open the downloaded installer file, and then follow the online instructions to install Docker Desktop.

     The installation process takes about 5 minutes.

 1. Once the installation has completed, select **Close and restart**.

-1. When the virtual machine restarts, wait for the **Docker Subscription Service Agreement** window to appear.
+1. When the updated virtual machine restarts, wait for the **Docker Subscription Service Agreement** window to appear.

 1. On the Docker Subscription Service Agreement page, select **Accept**.